History of early modern period domes: Viceroyalty of New Granada

+Portuguese Empire

+Kingdom of Portugal

+Domes were rare in Portuguese architecture, but can be found in churches associated with the royal court, such as the Palace of Mafra, Igreja da Memória (started in 1760), Estrela Basilica (1779-1790), and N. S. de Ares at Viana do Alentejo (1743).
+The architecture of northern Portugal generally avoided masonry vaulting after the Romanesque period but used wooden ceilings to simulate it.

+Portuguese America

+After the middle of the seventeenth century, large churches in Minas Gerais and elsewhere included cupolas at the top of their facade towers.
+Wooden ceilings over oval naves in this region of Brazil imitated cloister vaults or shallow oval domes, which may be an influence of the architecture of northern Portugal.
+Examples include the churches of N. S. do Carmo (1774), N. S. do Rosário (c.
+1785), and S. Francisco de Assis (1763-1794).
+Other domes include those of the Church of Saint Anne in Belém, Candelária Church in Rio de Janeiro, and the chapels of the Sanctuary of Bom Jesus de Matosinhos.

 United States

 In the United States, most public buildings in the late 18th century were only distinguishable from private residences because they featured cupolas, such as that of the Maryland State House or the smaller, and more typical, example over the Old State House of Delaware.
 Maryland State House in Annapolis was rebuilt in the 1770s with a pointed octagonal dome designed in 1772, the first over an American state house.
 The dome was covered with copper sheeting.
 Annapolis served as the capital of the country for ten months beginning in 1783, during which time George Washington resigned his military commission and Congress formally approved the Treaty of Paris, ending the American Revolutionary War.
 This dome, which leaked and was criticized as "inadequate, unimpressive, and too small for the building" and constructed "contrary to the rules of architecture", was replaced with the taller present design after 1784.
 The present dome was made of wood held together with wooden pegs and the exterior was completed by 1788; the interior was completed by 1797.
 The dome is similar to that of the Schlossturm in Karlsruhe, Germany.
 It is topped with an original lightning rod to Benjamin Franklin's design, supported by a surrounding copper and gold acorn and pedestal.
+The Massachusetts State House, built in the decade after the Maryland State House dome, included a dome after it was decided that the national capitol building would have one.